 - Web Agents - the agent.conf file located in the /path/to/web_agents/agent_version/instances/Agent_nnn/config directory.

 - Java Agents 5.x and later - the OpenSSOAgentConfiguration.properties file located in the /path/to/java_agents/agent_type/agent_instance/ directory.

-- JEE Policy Agents 3.5.x - the OpenSSOAgentConfiguration.properties file located in the /config directory where the policy agent is installed.
+- JEE Policy Agents 3.5.x - the OpenSSOAgentConfiguration.properties file located in the /config directory where the agent is installed.

 - Java Agents 5.x and later - there are two files: the bootstrap file (OpenSSOAgentBootstrap.properties located in the /config directory where the agent is installed) and the properties file (OpenSSOAgentConfiguration.properties located in the /path/to/java_agents/agent_type/agent_instance/ directory).
 See User Guide › Configuring Java Agent Properties for further information about these files.